Annabelle (film): Critical response

 Annabelle received generally negative reviews from critics, many of whom considered the film inferior to its predecessor.
-Audiences polled by CinemaScore gave the film a grade of "B" on an A+ to F scale.
+Metacritic, which uses a weighted average, assigned the film a score of 37 out of 100, based on 27 critics, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film a grade of B on an A+ to F scale.

-Frank Scheck of The Hollywood Reporter criticized the film for its cheap production and screenplay, saying, "the film is ultimately so generic and formulaic that you won't forget it."
-He was also critical of the lead actors, calling their acting "unmemorable" and "bland."
+Frank Scheck of The Hollywood Reporter criticized the film for its cheap production and screenplay, saying, "the film is ultimately so generic and formulaic that you won't forget it".
+He was also critical of the lead actors, calling their acting "unmemorable" and "bland".

-Scott Foundas of Variety gave the film a negative review, calling the film "a cut-rate spinoff from James Wan's superlative haunted-house hit The Conjuring that (partly) makes up in crude shock effects what it lacks in craft, atmosphere, and just about every other department."
+Scott Foundas of Variety gave the film a negative review, calling the film "a cut-rate spinoff from James Wan's superlative haunted-house hit The Conjuring that (partly) makes up in crude shock effects what it lacks in craft, atmosphere, and just about every other department".

 Pete Hammond of Deadline also gave the film a negative review and said that the "not-scary doll show" has left him pining for Chucky in Child's Play.
 He further added, "Annabelle may still draw horror fans in this Halloween month, but they won't be quaking over the scares in this film."